 Methods II (Mathematics) Lec.
 2 Lab.
 3 Cr.
 3 Prerequisite: a grade of "C" or higher in EDCI 3040 and admission to the Professional Teacher Education Program; or permission of the chair of the Department of Education.
-Integration of standards-based planning, research-based and management practices, pedagogical assessment roles, and materials, methods, and technologies for the purpose of preparing teacher candidates to become proactive mathematics teachers who positively impact student learning in varied and multicultural junior high and high Mathematical technology, settings. school communication, and problem-solving emphasized.
-Field mentors, university content professors, and education faculty collaborate to and critique the planning implementation of candidates' mathematics lessons.
+Integration of planning, standards-based research-based pedagogical and management practices. assessment roles, and materials, methods, and technologies for the purpose of preparing teacher candidates to become proactive mathematics teachers who positively impact student learning in varied and multicultural junior high and high Mathematical school settings. technology, problem-solving communication, and emphasized.
+Field mentors, university content professors, and education faculty collaborate to critique and the planning implementation of candidates' mathematics lessons.
 Field experience required.